jeremytammik/heizkosten/README.md

 ## License

-(C) Copyright 2020-Current by Jeremy Tammik.
+&copy; Copyright 2020-2021 by Jeremy Tammik.
 All rights reserved.
 Please see the [LICENSE](LICENSE) file for full details.